The Sexiest Year of My Life Involved Zero Sex

 Dear Dena,

 The issues you present get right to the heart of some of the stickiest stuff of human relationships — sex, intimacy and love.
-Each one of these is different from the otherlesbian01.jpg and each satisfies (or frustrates) a specific need in each of us.
+Each one of these is different from the other and each satisfies (or frustrates) a specific need in each of us.
 The problem, of course, is that many of us jumble them all together and make a muddle of things.
 Let’s see if we can parse things out a bit.

 You ask, “is loving someone enough to make a relationship work?”
 The short answer is, yes, absolutely.
 The rub comes with defining what that particular relationship will look like.
 Simply loving someone will NOT be enough to satisfy a need for sexual expression, nor will it satisfy every intimacy need.